Lukium/upcomingactions-discord-events-sync/README.md

 - This bot assumes your API returns **individual event instances**, even for recurring events.
 - It uses the combination of `start|end|location` to uniquely identify events.
 - It updates events only if their summary, description, or link change.
-- Discord does not support recurring scheduled events — each recurrence must be posted as a separate scheduled event.
+- Discord API does not support recurring scheduled events — each recurrence must be posted as a separate scheduled event.

 ---